gem/oq-irmt-qgis/svir/help/source/10_aggregate_loss_by_zone.rst

 aggregation is fast because it does not require spatial analysis.

 If a common zonal ID does not exist, a spatial join using zonal geometries may be utilized.
-This is accomplished, first, by selecting *Use zonal geometries* within the *Zone ID attribute name* dropdown menu that contains also the names of all the attributes of the loss layer.
+This is accomplished, first, by selecting :guilabel:`Use zonal geometries` within the :guilabel:`Zone ID attribute name` dropdown menu that contains also the names of all the attributes of the loss layer.
 As a consequence, the tool will perform a spatial search to detect to which zone each of the loss points belongs.
-The *Zone ID attribute name* in the zonal layer is the attribute that uniquely identifies each of the zones.
-If the user is not sure if features are uniquely identified by any of the available attributes in the zonal layer, then it is possible to select the additional item *Add field with unique zone id*.
+The :guilabel:`Zone ID attribute name` in the zonal layer is the attribute that uniquely identifies each of the zones.
+If the user is not sure if features are uniquely identified by any of the available attributes in the zonal layer, then it is possible to select the additional item :guilabel:`Add field with unique zone id`.
 As a consequence of this choice, the tool will produce an additional attribute in the corresponding layer, and it will set the values of that attribute to be equal to the unique id of the corresponding feature.
 Then the new attribute